darlacameron/intro-to-d3-nicar-2020/README.md

 Promises.
 Don’t really need to explain how they work, just basically go over syntax.
 We can drop this and do it with callbacks if this is too complex. what’s really going on when you “chain” functions together (this could otherwise be covered in the d3 section, or the modifying data section)

-- Quick refresher on JS data types frequently seen in d3
-	- numbers, strings, boolean
-	- arrays
-	- objects
-	- objects inside arrays

-- D3 requires quite a lot of JavaScript knowledge, mostly because some of the initail   How many of you have tried to adapt one